AdobeDocs/graphql-mesh-gateway/src/pages/gateway/work-with-mesh.md

 - `response`
 - `responseTime`

 The following example includes some additional information a user can receive as part of the response.
-The exact response will vary depending on your source handlers, headers, and other customizations.
+The exact response varies, depending on your source handlers, headers, and other customizations.

 ```json
 {